AnietieJohnson/Performing-Analysis-using-SQL/README.md

 1. Determine the total number of employees in the Employee table.
 2. Identify the top 5 cities with the highest employee counts and filter this list to include only cities with more than 15 employees.
 3. Uncover the most frequently used pin codes by employees, revealing the pin codes that are utilized the most.
+## Concept Demonstrated
+- Aggregation with COUNT Function
+- Aggregation and Filtering with GROUP BY and HAVING Clauses
+- Aggregation and Sorting with ORDER BY
+- Aggregation and Sorting with ORDER BY
+- Subqueries and Joins
+- Data Analysis and Decision Making
 ## Solutions
 **1. Determine the total number of employees in the Employee table.**
 - We begin by determining the total number of employees in our dataset.
 This foundational query sets the stage for further analysis and provides a clear understanding of the dataset's scale.